olgaambras/rsschool-cv/cv.md

 ---

-Briefly about myself
+##### Briefly about myself...

 > I started my career in interior design, but along with that, I became interested in photography of food and objects.
 It became my profession for 5 years.
-> Working with medium and small businesses, I learned how to take "delicious and selling" photos and communicate with both business owners and colleagues in the team.
+> Working with medium and small businesses, I learned how to take "delicious" photos and communicate with both business owners and colleagues in the team.
 > But the desire to try new things motivated me to study graphic design, website layout and programming languages.
 > Now I am completely passionate about front-end development and I want to achieve high professional success in this!

 - ability to systematize and optimize information